HLN (TV network): 2005–2013: Headline Prime, "News and Views"

 In February 2005, the network launched a new primetime block known as Headline Prime; the block was designed to feature opinion-driven and personality-based programs (in contrast to the "hard news" programming of CNN), which network executive Ken Jautz described as a shift to "news to views".
 Its launch lineup featured Prime News Tonight, the entertainment news program Showbiz Tonight with A. J. Hammer, and an eponymous current affairs program hosted by legal commentator Nancy Grace, which featured news and analysis related to crime and court cases.
 Noam Cohen of The New York Times described the new lineup as being reminiscent of Fox News Channel.

 In May 2006, Headline Prime added an eponymous program hosted by conservative talk radio host Glenn Beck.
 Both Nancy Grace and Glenn Beck brought major ratings gains to Headline News, especially within the key demographics, although its daytime programming only saw modest increases.
 Exposed: The Extremist Agenda, a Glenn Beck special aired in November 2006, broke a million viewers and was the network's most-watched program of the year.
-That year, HLN also launched a morning show hosted by Robin Meade, Robin & Company—which was later re-branded as Morning Express in 2007.
+That year, Headline News also launched a morning show hosted by Robin Meade, Robin & Company—which was later re-branded as Morning Express in 2007.

-On December 15, 2008, in conjunction with CNN's own graphics changes, Headline News replaced its news ticker with a "flipper", which featured an RSS feed of the current headlines on its parent network's website, CNN.com.
-The same day, a new square logo with a triangular appendage (making it resemble a speech bubble) overlaid by an "HLN" acronym was introduced, initially alongside the channel's full name.
-Two days later, the "Headline News" name was removed from on-air use with the HLN acronym becoming the channel's name full-time, and a new slogan, "News and Views", was introduced.
-In September 2010, Scott Safon was named as president of HLN, succeeding Ken Jautz (who was promoted to president of the main CNN channel).
+On December 15, 2008, alongside an associated revamp of CNN's on-air presentation, Headline News underwent a rebranding with a new speech bubble-themed logo, and officially adopted the initialism "HLN" as its on-air name.
+"News and Views" was also adopted as the network's new slogan.
+In September 2010, Scott Safon was named as president of HLN, succeeding Jautz (who was promoted to president of the main CNN channel).

 On November 4, 2011, HLN launched its own website at HLNtv.com, which featured content related to HLN television programs, and other "must see and must share" stories.

 In May 2012, HLN acquired the rights to broadcast the Daytime Emmy Awards, beginning with the 39th annual event on June 23, 2012; this marked the first time that the awards ceremony was aired on pay television, instead of terrestrial television.
 With 912,000 viewers (not counting four repeat broadcasts, which brought the total to two million), the broadcast was "the most watched regularly scheduled, non-news telecast" ever on HLN.